Weak yen yet to reach corporate Japan's bottom line

 But a weaker currency also carries domestic risks, especially in terms of energy costs in a country where almost all fuel is imported.

-“A weaker yen will boost our profits but if the yen falls too much, that’s also negative because we require a lot of electricity,” said Makoto Kubo, executive vice president of Toshiba Corp (6502.T), which produces flash memory chips among other things.
+“A weaker yen will boost our profits but if the yen falls too much, that’s also negative because we require a lot of electricity,” said Makoto Kubo, executive vice president of Toshiba Corp, which produces flash memory chips among other things.

 “It’s difficult to say what is the best level but 90 yen per dollar is not so bad.”